Do you like to study the history of hurricanes? Maybe compare the different levels of impact of hurricanes with the same name?

 Hurricane Gabrielle on September 18, 2001 at pear intensity as a Category 1 Hurricane.

-Whether or not Gabrielle will become a hurricane this year connects directly to its wind speed.
+Gabrielle’s development into a hurricane this year connected directly to its wind speed.

 Phases of Tropical Cyclones